 All pre-certified community solar projects are listed on the program website, www.oregoncsp.org.
-To view active projects, visit the Project Finder page under the Project dropdown of the main menu.
+To view active projects, visit the Project Finder page in the main navigation bar.

-The Project Finder page includes information about each project, including the project manager, location, utility, size, expected date that the project will begin producing energy, subscription options, and pricing options.
+The Project Finder includes information about each project, including the project manager, location, utility, size, expected date that the project will begin producing energy, subscription options, and pricing options.
 Some projects will also receive special designations that are listed on the Project Finder, either for committing to provide greaterthan-required benefits to low-income customers, for making productive use of a brownfield site, for promoting dual use on farmland, or for supporting minority- or women-owned businesses.